wexi/amforth-shadow/doc/source/TG/Architecture.rst

 ~~~~~~~~~~~~~~

 This is a special system level recognizer.
 It is
-never called, but its method table (r:fail) is
+never called, its method table (r:fail) is used
-used as both a error flag and for the final error actions.
-Its methods
+as both a error flag and for the final error
-get the addr/len of a single word.
-They consume it by printing the
+actions.
+Its methods get the addr/len of a single
+word.
+They consume it by printing the string and
-string and throwing an exception when called.
-The effect is to get
+throwing an exception when called.
+The effect is
-back to the command prompt if catched inside the ``quit`` loop.
+to get back to the command prompt if catched
+inside the ``quit`` loop.

 .. code-block:: forth

-   : fail:s type -13 throw ;
+   :noname type -13 throw ; dup dup

-   create r:fail
+   recognizer: r:fail
-     ' fail:s ,
-     ' fail:s ,
-     ' fail:s ,

    \ this definition is never used actually
-   : rec-fail ( addr len -- r:fail)
+   : rec:fail ( addr len -- r:fail)
-     r:fail
+     2drop r:fail
    ;

 NUMBER